ghost-fvtt/fxmaster/README.md

 ```

 ## Adding your special effects to FXMaster
+Here is a demo module you can use as a template [Specials module Template](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster-specials-template).

 In a first file, you will configure each one of your special effects
 ```javascript